nam-van-nguyen/PianoBooster/doc/faq.md

 ## What is the latency fix?
 The latency fix is no longer required since Piano Booster on Windows now includes the integrated FluidSynth sound generator which works in real-time and has low latency.
 Previously on windows the latency fix was required when using the MS GM Wavetable Synthesizer sound generator which has very high latency.

+## Linux latency issue
+If you experience latency in Linux, try the following steps, it is very likely to fix the problem:

+First, see what is your current latency output, using the following command:

+[my console ~]$ pacmd list-sinks | grep 'latency: [1-9]'

+You should see something like this:
+        current latency: 100,86 ms
+        fixed latency: 100,14 ms

+Edit file (using sudo as needed):

+/etc/pulse/daemon.conf

+Locate the following lines, uncomment as needed, and adjust values as followed:

+default-fragments = 2

+default-fragment-size-msec = 5

+Save the file, and restart pulseaudio using this command:

+[my console ~]$ pulseaudio -k

+Check your latency again:

+[my console ~]$ pacmd list-sinks | grep 'latency: [1-9]'